ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 - Create a variable named **DatabasePassword** Set the values to Sensitive and enter passwords for TDD, UAT, and Prod environments
 - Update **registry\_login\_server** to the login server of the Azure Container Registry that was created
-  - This can be found in the Overview page of the container registry in the Azure Web Portal
+  - This loging server can be found in the Overview page of the container registry in the Azure Web Portal
 - Update **EnsureEnvironmentsExist** to True for Prod/UAT to ensure that all resources will be created the first time.

 # Azure DevOps Setup: